Renai-Ai/HelenaSSAM/README.md

 1. The system shall translate from human languge commands to computer aided design (CAD) action sequences.
 2. The sequence shall be runnable in a To Be Decided CAD system such as CADQuery, FreeCAD, OnShape, Fusion360, or Blender.
-3. The model shall fit (for inference) in a computer with relatively small computer as defined below (e.g. memory of 32 GB, and a single GPU).
+3. The model shall fit (for inference) in a computer with relatively small specifications as defined below (e.g. memory of 32 GB, and a single GPU).
 The output shall be computable in 30 seconds or less.
 4. Training the system shall be feasible in a computer with similar specifications or a small cluster, e.g. with 5 computers, of similar specifications.
 Training the model can take longer (e.g. 1 month).

 ## Example of input and output